US Embassy Staff In Kabul Teleworking Amid COVID-19 Outbreak - State Dept. - UrduPoint

 US Embassy Staff In Kabul Teleworking Amid COVID-19 Outbreak - State Dept.

-WASHINGTON (UrduPoint News / Sputnik - 18th June, 2021) The US Embassy staff in Kabul is teleworking amid a coronavirus outbreak in the compound that has already claimed the life of one local worker, State Department spokesperson Ned price said on Thursday.
+WASHINGTON (UrduPoint News / Sputnik - 18th June, 2021) The US Embassy staff in Kabul is teleworking amid a coronavirus outbreak in the compound that has already claimed the life of one local worker, State Department spokesperson Ned price said at a briefing.

 Price said he cannot confirm the number of COVID-19 cases among workers at the US Embassy in Kabul, be he said it is significant.